rijksuniversiteit-groningen/rugplot/README.md

 ```

 In addition, if you want to add LaTeX formulae to your `tikz`
-graphics, it is necessary to se the `sanitize` parameter to
+graphics, it is necessary to set the `sanitize` parameter to
 `false`.
 Then, it is needed to escape the LaTeX commands twice.
 This
 means that `eight` backslash symbols must be added to each
 command.
 For example, to generate a `tikz` visualization plot using